-- 321 seat theatre with full seasons of touring productions from some of Australia's most renowned companies, as well as film and local performance groups
+- 321-seat theatre with full seasons of touring productions from some of Australia's most renowned companies, as well as film and local performance groups

 - 2 artist studios including the Clayhouse Ceramics Studio

 - Permanent public artworks and a pair of three-story decommissioned tanks that are open to the public as legal graffiti spaces